maxharlow/tutorials/fetch-and-enrich-data-with-apis/README.md

 Getting set up
 --------------

 We first need a text editor.
+There is more information on what that is and where to get one in this guide:

 * [What is a text editor and where do I get one?](https://github.com/maxharlow/tutorials/tree/master/getting-started#a-text-editor)

-We also need to install Python from the terminal.
+We also need to install Python.
+There are details on how to install such tools in these two guides:

 * [What and where is the terminal?](https://github.com/maxharlow/tutorials/tree/master/getting-started#the-terminal)
 * [How should I install things?](https://github.com/maxharlow/tutorials/tree/master/getting-started#installing-things)